kiegroup/kogito-helm-charts/README.md

 ```

 # Applications Exposed By Default
-For ease of use and demonstration purposes, the Kogito application will be exposed with a `NodePort` by default and uses port 32000.
+For ease of use and demonstration purposes, the Kogito application will be exposed by default.
+On OpenShift, a `Route` is created by default to expose the application.
+On Kubernetes, the application is exposed with a `NodePort` by default and uses port 32000.

+Note that OpenShift Route hosts are limited to 63 characters, so long chart names may cause route creation issues.

 # Road Map
 ## Operator-Less